 - In the case of purely metal crowns, the metallic shine is a drawback but here the shade exactly matches the shade of the patient's tooth.

 - Unlike the all-metal crowns, PFM crowns can be easily used on a tooth that is visible.

 - The quality of these crowns is very durable and superior as they have metal in their core-shell.

 - They have enough strength, are highly durable, and can easily bear strong chewing forces.

 - These porcelain crowns can cause wear and tear of the surrounding teeth causing pain and infections.

 - More vulnerable to breaking and chipping than all-metal crowns.

 - Since the porcelain covering is translucent, it sometimes makes the underlying metal visible which can be embarrassing for the patient.

-- In case the gums recede, problems at the gum line of the crown may result.
+- In case the gums recede, problems at the gum line of the crown may arise.

-While the permanent crown is prepared, a temporary crown is placed on the tooth to protect it.
+- While the permanent crown is being prepared, a temporary crown is placed on the tooth to protect it.